InteractionDesignFoundation/handbook/guides/people_operations/team-trips.md

 # How to get the most out of the team trip

 Most of the time, we have daily work sessions to define the future of the IxDF.
-Human brains are unreliable when it comes to remember something in detail; that's why we need the ideas written down as soon as they are discussed.
+Human brains are unreliable when it comes to remember something in detail; that’s why we need the ideas written down as soon as they are discussed.
 After the team trip, we are going to execute over those ideas.

 ## 1. Using GitHub to make action plans